 Giving amusement rides a spin

 Victor decided that building airplane amusement park rides was worth a try.
 His designs were intriguing and the prototypes operated just fine.
-It’s too bad that the demand for the Stanzel rides never took off.
 Because they couldn’t accommodate many passengers at one time, the rides were unprofitable for amusement park operators.
+Therefore, the demand for Stanzel’s innovative rides never took off.

 Joe joins the business